Impe

 string "ac":

-# | stream | parsing |
+| # | stream | parsing |

-1 | "ac" | try ab <\|> ac does left arg:
+| 1 | "ac" | try ab <\|> ac does left arg:

 try ab |

-2 | "ac" | try ab caches current stream, then does
+| 2 | "ac" | try ab caches current stream, then does

 ab |

-3 | "ac" -> "c" | ab parses 'a' |
+| 3 | "ac" -> "c" | abparses 'a' |

-4 | "c" | ab expects 'b' but sees 'c', so fails |
+| 4 | "c" | abexpects 'b' but sees 'c', so fails |

-5 | "c" -> "ac" | try ab restores cached stream, and propogates
+| 5 | "c" -> "ac" | try ab restores cached stream, and propogates

 failure |

-6 | "ac" | try ab <\|> ac does right
+| 6 | "ac" | try ab <\|> ac does right

 argument:ac |

-7 | "ac" -> "c" | char 'a' parses 'a' |
+| 7 | "ac" -> "c" | char 'a' parses 'a' |

-8 | "c" -> "" | char 'c' parses 'c' |
+| 8 | "c" -> "" | char 'c' parses 'c' |

-, the same first parse failure in
+Here for ab_ac', the same first parse failure in

-before arises on step 4.
+ab_ac before arises on step 4.
 However, since

-was wrapped in a try
+ab was wrapped in a try, the 'a' parsed on

-step 3 is restored on step 5 where try ab
+step 3 is restored on step 5 where try ab handles

-'s failure by restoring the cache saved from step 2 and
+ab's failure by restoring the cache saved from step 2 and

 propogating the failure.

-manifests in the definition of
+This behavior of try manifests in the definition of

-where, for example, initialization
+instruction where, for example, initialization

-.
+is wrapped in try.
 Here are the definitions of the

-and declaration
+initialization and declaration parsers.

 -- x : t <- e;